 Communicating with your customers on social media is no longer considered “going above and beyond” as customer service.
 It is an expectation the same way customers calling a support phone number expect that someone will answer the phone and help them.

 Every company should be using social media as a tool to communicate and engage with your customers.
-This is a touch point with a lot of opportunity to show off your brand and help your customers fall in love with who your company is and what you are all about.
+This is a touchpoint with a lot of opportunities to show off your brand and help your customers fall in love with who your company is and what you are all about.

 That’s what customers want.
 They want to see real people behind all the logos, advertisements and coupons.
 People love people.